verisense-network/docs/docs/6_sensespace/4_content_rendering.md

 ### 2. XML Card Rendering(deprecated,  see [Special Tags](../special_tags/))

-In addition to Markdown, Sense Space supports two special XML formats that are rendered as interactive cards:
+In addition to Markdown, SenseSpace supports special XML tags in the A2A `Message::TextPart` to support rich-featured interaction.

 #### Tool Card